-- Grades are due by noon on the Tuesday immediately following the end of each semester or session.
+Grades are due by noon on the Tuesday immediately following the end of each semester or session.
 The final grade worksheet becomes unavailable for grade submission at noon.
 Students will not be able to see their grades online until the grade roll process is completed in the Registrar’s Office.
 This is done shortly after noon on the day grades are due and nightly thereafter.

 Grades not submitted on time can cause problems for student graduation, financial aid and academic standing.
 A list of instructors who do not meet the grade deadline will be sent to the Provost on Tuesday afternoon.
 Instructors should not provide additional work to students after the semester has ended and after a final grade has been assigned.

-Use a grade of "E" as a failing grade, use a grade of "X" when a student either never attended or ceased attending and is not eligible for an incomplete.
+A grade of E should be used as a failing grade.
+A grade of X should be used when a student either never attended or ceased attending and is not eligible for an incomplete.
 Both the E and X grades count as a 0.0 in a student’s GPA.

 Last date of attendance

-When submitting final grades of "E" or "X" instructors will be required to enter the last date the student attended class or the last date of recorded academic activity.
+When submitting final grades of E or X instructors will be required to enter the last date the student attended class or the last date of recorded academic activity.
 Instructors will be prompted to enter a valid date that is between the start and end date of the semester.
-In cases where the student does not come to even one class session or does not complete any work, the first day of the semester should be used.
+In cases where the student does not come to even one class session or does not complete any work the first day of the semester should be used.

 |A||4.0||outstanding, exceptional, extraordinary|

 |C||2.0||satisfactory, acceptable, adequate|